brian-chilin/fetcherr/README.md

 Also, fill in a port to listen on.
 I'll be using 9000 for this guide

 proj_cargo_toml should be the Cargo.toml file of your project.
-The only conventions I've tested are C:\\path\\to\\Cargo.toml on Windows10 and /path/to/Cargo.toml on Debian11.
+The only convention I've tested is /path/to/Cargo.toml on Debian11.

+rustup_home should be the directory rustup itself is installed.
+For me, this is "/home/brian/.rustup" and I had followed directions on https://rustup.rs/ leaving defaults.
+It's imperative that rustup_home/toolchains contains the stable toolchain.
+For me this is 'stable-x86_64-unknown-linux-gnu'.
+If you take a look inside this toolchain folder it's important to find the bin folder with executables like cargo.

 ### Post Request Setup
 You will make GitHub make a POST request to http://ip:9000/SECRETS_URL with a JSON header "key: SECRETS_KEY"